TEN MOST ENDANGERED ANIMALS

 6 Western Lowland Gorilla

-Disease and illegal hunting are wiping out this gentle giant
+Disease and illegal hunting are taking an alarming toll on this gentle giant of a primate

 The population of the world’s largest turtle is dropping at an alarming rate